Remarketing — what it is, how it works, benefits, and more.

 This technique is called remarketing because you’re re-engaging with a potential customer.
 This person is already somewhat familiar with your brand and products, and creating more touchpoints and conversations with them increases the likelihood of a conversion.

-Some marketers consider remarketing and retargeting to be one and the same, but they’re actually two different concepts.
+Some marketers consider remarketing and retargeting to be the same thing, but they’re actually two different concepts.
 Originally, remarketing focused on re-engaging with customers via email, while retargeting focused on nurturing these customers with paid advertising.

 While the terms are often used interchangeably today, there are key differences between retargeting and remarketing.
 Retargeting is still focused mainly on paid advertising and leans heavily into ad performance data to engage with site visitors.
 Remarketing, on the other hand, focuses on data from past site visitors collected by your company, which is referred to as first-party data.
-Remarketing uses this first-party data to reach customers who had past interactions with your brand and website.
+Remarketing uses this first-party data to reach customers who have interacted with your brand and website.

 Remarketing works by using “cookies,” which are small pieces of data stored on a user’s browser when they visit your website.
 However, most third-party cookies now have restrictions, so it’s best to remarket on platforms that use first-party tracking instead.
-To do remarketing, you will likely work with either a pixel tag or a remarketing list, depending on the data you have and the remarketing platform you use.
+To execute remarketing campaigns, you will likely work with either a pixel tag or a remarketing list, depending on the data you have and the remarketing platform you use.

 Pixel tags, which are also known as tracking pixels, are small pieces of code on a website that enable the placement of cookies onto a user’s web browser.
 When you create a remarketing campaign with a particular platform, it will give you a pixel tag code to add to your website.
 From there, the pixel drops a cookie into the user’s site browser, creating a trail of breadcrumbs you can use to serve tailored ads as they surf the web.
 This allows you to maintain connections with past visitors and engage with them long after they leave your website.